 There are many ways to give to the Diocese of Rochester.

-Give a cash gift by using our online donation form or contacting the Office of Finance.
+Give a cash gift by using a form below or contacting the Office of Finance.

 - Donate to the Diocese of Rochester